Azure-Samples/ms-identity-docs-code-dotnet/web-api/README.md

 | **Supported account types** | **Accounts in this organizational directory only (Single tenant)** | Required for this sample. <br/><br/> Tells the identity platform which identities this application supports; affects how security tokens like ID and access tokens are requested, formatted, and issued. |
 | **Application ID URI** | `api://{APPLICATION_CLIENT_ID}` | Suggested value for this sample. <br/><br/>  Replace `{APPLICATION_CLIENT_ID}` with the web API's **Application (client) ID**. |

-> :information_source: **Bold text** refers to a specific UI element in the Azure portal and `code formatting` indicates a value to enter or select.
+> :information_source: **Bold text** refers to a UI element in the Azure portal and `code formatting` indicates a value to enter or accept.

 ### 2. Add scopes